alfie-ns/alfie-ns.github.io/maths.md

 I highlight my recognitions and awards in mathematics, which reflect my dedication and skill in the field:

-Received 83% in my foundation-year mathematics module: 97.92% in the coursework, and 62.86% in the exam.
+2022 - Received 83% in my foundation-year mathematics module: 97.92% in the coursework, and 62.86% in the exam.

-In my first-year mathematics module, after further recovery from my injury: I achieved {...} in the module, 80.67% in the exam, and {...} in the coding report.
+2024 - In my first-year mathematics module, in my second semester, after further recovery from my injury: I achieved {...} in the module, 80.67% in the exam, and {...} in the coding report.

 <!--## Recent Blog Posts